 News can come from anywhere

 In addition to reporters tweeting news before it hits the wires, citizen journalists are increasingly breaking and contributing to the news cycle.
-A recent
+A recentand found that two in five alerts worldwide came from eyewitnesses reporting from the scene of breaking news.

 At the start of the decade, The Arab Spring movement developed, in part, thanks to social media.
 And when manmade and natural disasters strike, social media now plays a vital role in distributing information and coordinating responses and relief efforts—and its impact isn't going anywhere any time soon.
 When Hurricane Harvey dropped feet of rain on wind-battered Houston, people went to social media first.
 The same was true of record setting Hurricane Irma that smashed into the Florida coast days later.
 While traditional journalists were reporting the story, so were millions of others.